vargavince91/learning-vim/README.md

 I found this great article about remapping the Esc key by Adam https://medium.com/@adamregaszrethy/vim-where-to-remap-esc-6f556d11fb75.
 In it, he describes that we can use Karabiner Elements for the remapping. https://karabiner-elements.pqrs.org/ I downloaded the dmg file, opened it and installed Karabiner.
 Maybe for the next time I should add this with homebrew?
 Can I do that?
 Yes, I can https://formulae.brew.sh/cask/karabiner-elements.
 Anyway.
 Karabiner is installed.

+Make sure Karabiner runs correctly.
+I had to enable it Security and Privacy, and I also had to restart the computer.

 Next step: How do I remap this? https://spin.atomicobject.com/2020/05/15/caps-lock-escape-control/

+Complex modifications > Add rule > Import more rules from the Internet > (https://ke-complex-modifications.pqrs.org/ opens in default web browser) > Expand all > Search for "Change caps_lock to Command if pressed with other keys, to escape if pressed alone."

+Karabiner also supports a JSON format to describe complex modifications https://karabiner-elements.pqrs.org/docs/json/typical-complex-modifications-examples/

+You can include them, but it is tricky and not well documented https://github.com/pqrs-org/Karabiner-Elements/issues/1225 long story short, you need to create json files in your .config karabiner folder.

 # Stuff I always forget if I don't use Vim for a week